RegardsOss/RegardsOss.github.io/docs/development/services/notifier/plugins/notifier-intro-plugins.md

 A recipient sender plugins can be configured to accept direct notifications.
 By doing so, the message won't be tested against Rule matcher plugins.
 :::

-## Apply configuration
-To import your plugin configurations to Notifier, you need [import module configuration REST API](../api-guides/rest/rest-import-plugins-conf.md)